Feed Aggregator

 What is MyEnv?

-MyEnv is a tool to run several MySQL or MariaDB database instances on ONE host.
+FromDual MyEnv is a database environment to run and operate several different MariaDB, MySQL or PostgreSQL database instances simultaneously on the SAME machine.
 You can even run multiple database instances with different binary versions.
 We call this multi-instance set-ups.

 With MyEnv a multi-instance set-up is more comfortable to handle than with mysqld_multi (old) or Systemd services (new) and it provides more useful functionality.

-Using MyEnv does not need the use of the root user to operate MySQL and MariaDB database instances.
-Thus it is appropriate for classical enterprise DBA organizations.
+Using MyEnv does not need the use of the O/S root user to operate MariaDB, MySQL or PostgreSQL database instances.
+Thus it is appropriate for classical enterprise DBA organizations (segregation of duties).

-Further multi-instance set-ups is a much more efficient way of consolidating MySQL and MariaDB instances an has less overhead than virtualization solutions.
-To do proper resource fencing MyEnv provides cgroup integration (container integration (docker) is planned for the future).
+Further MyEnv multi-instance set-ups are a much more efficient way of consolidating MariaDB, MySQL and PostgreSQL database instances an has less overhead than virtualization or even container solutions.
+To do proper resource fencing MyEnv provides cgroup integration.

 MySQL Active - Active Clustering